StephHjar/dublin-book-club/README.md

     4. Used the "next-book" ID twice in the "up next" section, corrected this to be a class.

     5. Header div does not fit content at larger screen sizes, so couldn't vertically center the logo and the nav bar.
+Adjusted height of header to fit content.
+Nav bar width was also set to 100%, which prevented it from sitting next to the logo.
+Set the width to 40%, which allowed them to align next to each other at medium and large screen sizes.

 ## Deployment